demisto/content/Packs/XDR_iocs/Integrations/XDR_iocs/README.md

-XDR handle indicators
+Use the Cortex XDR - IOCs feed integration to sync indicators from XSOAR to XDR.
+Cortex XDR is the world's first detection and response app that natively integrates network, endpoint and cloud data to stop sophisticated attacks.

-This integration was integrated and tested with Branch: stable-50 of XDR
+This integration was integrated and tested with Branch: stable-50 of XDR.

 ## Configure Cortex XDR - IOC on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.